 Benefits are great for those who receive organs from living kidney donors.

 As you’ll see in the video below, advances are being made on a breakthrough device that can help free kidney patients from dialysis.
-But the ongoing need is great: For roughly every 8 people who need a kidney transplant, there is only 1 donor.
+But the ongoing need for living kidney donation is great: For roughly every 8 people who need a kidney transplant, there is only 1 donor.

 That’s why living kidney donation is one of the greatest gifts you can give.